Home › Certification Programs › Geriatrics (CCG)

 CCEDseminars is recognized as PACE Provider #34015544.
 CCG courses are PACE-approved and accepted in 40+ U.S. states, Canada, and select international jurisdictions.
 CE Broker auto-reporting on course completion.

-Save more when you stack hours.
 Online courses are $20/hr — get 10% off when you purchase 6–9 hours, or 20% off at 10+ hours.
 Discounts apply automatically at checkout.
-Mix CCG courses across all three tracks.
+Mix CCG courses across all three tracks — or take the whole 48-hour program in one purchase at the full 20% discount: $768, a $192 savings off the $960 base tuition.

 Chiropractic integration: Falls are the leading cause of injury death in adults 65+.
 The DC who screens for fall risk and prescribes balance interventions becomes indispensable to the geriatric care team — and catches patients before the fracture, not after.